Azure/Industrial-IoT/README.md

         --ih setting: Mqtt
         ==========================================================================

 This configuration sends for each OPC node value change a message to IoTHub.
 You see the average message size of 234 byte is pretty small.
-The advantage of this configuration is that Publisher does not add any latency to the ingest data path.
+The advantage of this configuration is that OPC Publisher does not add any latency to the ingest data path.
 The number of lost OPC node value updates (`monitored item notifications enqueue failure: 44624`) is the highest of all compared configurations, which make this configuration not recommendable for use cases, when a lot of telemetry should be published.

 #### Maximum batching (--si 0 --ms 262144)